 Astra Customizer Page

 Astra’s customizer page is one of the cleanest and most organized in the market today.
-Since its version 2.0 release, its developers updated its customizer, optimizing and decluttering it.
+The developers updated its customizer, optimizing and decluttering it.

 The developers were able to avoid clutter by utilizing a simpler layout tab, hiding more options behind a pencil icon, as seen below.

 This is another area that has seen improvements in recent updates to include slide-in menus and settings tabs for many block or page or post settings.

 OceanWP’s customizer page is a bit all over the place contrary to Astra’s.
 They are still grouped together, but not as intuitive as Astra’s.

 Depending on how many active premium addons you have, this customizer can grow even larger.